ohspc89/hbcd_motion_postproc/docs/source/usage.rst

 and the analysis level (e.g., participant).

-At the time this application is run, there should be subject (and session, if sesired) specific folders for each subject you want to process.
+At the time this application is run, there should be subject (and session, if desired) specific folders for each subject you want to process.
 Processing will iterate through each subject in the BIDS directory, find associated sessions with the relevant data, and create the necessary folders and files in the output directory.
 Processing is totally independent across subjects